Yukesh432/transformer-model/readme.md

 Pretraining is the process of traning any neural network architecture to learn the latent structure present in the corpus of data.
 Data can be in any form like text, audio, images, video, etc. As a result of pretraining, what we get is a model which is trained on different **pre-training objective** according to different task.

-For text Data, the pretraining objective might be:
+For language modeling, the pretraining objective might be:
 - Masked Language Modelling(for encoder-decoder transformer)
 - Next sentence Prediction( used in encoder based model like BERT)
 - Causal Language Modelling( used in decoder-only architecture like GPT)
 - Permutation Language Modelling( for encoder-decoder architecture)